Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-What does this mean for existing Indexers?
+What does the upgrade indexer mean for existing Indexers?

 Enlace a esta sección